UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{Baselines}

-Our approach is compared against a comprehensive set of representative knowledge distillation methods.
-Feature-based distillation methods include FitNet \cite{DBLP:journals/corr/RomeroBKCGB14}, CC \cite{DBLP:conf/iccv/PengJLZWLZ019}, RKD \cite{DBLP:conf/cvpr/ParkKLC19}, and CRD \cite{DBLP:conf/iclr/TianKI20}, which impose focus on intermediate representations or relational cues between teacher and student models.
-Response-based distillation methods include KD \cite{DBLP:journals/corr/HintonVD15}, DKD \cite{DBLP:conf/cvpr/ZhaoCSQL22}, and DIST \cite{DBLP:conf/nips/0020Y00022}, which transfer knowledge by aligning the output distributions of the teacher and student models.
-In addition, two recent heterogeneous distillation approaches OFA \cite{DBLP:conf/nips/HaoG0TH0X23} and FBT \cite{li2025fuse} are included, which are specifically designed to handle cross-architecture teacher-student pairs.
-This diverse selection covers both traditional homogeneous methods and recent heterogeneous approaches, providing a thorough comparison for our experiments.
+A comprehensive set of representative knowledge distillation methods is included for comparison.
+Feature-based approaches include FitNet \cite{DBLP:journals/corr/RomeroBKCGB14}, CC \cite{DBLP:conf/iccv/PengJLZWLZ019}, RKD \cite{DBLP:conf/cvpr/ParkKLC19}, and CRD \cite{DBLP:conf/iclr/TianKI20}, which focus on intermediate representations or relational knowledge.
+Response-based approaches include KD \cite{DBLP:journals/corr/HintonVD15}, DKD \cite{DBLP:conf/cvpr/ZhaoCSQL22}, and DIST \cite{DBLP:conf/nips/0020Y00022}, which align output distributions.
+Recent heterogeneous methods such as OFA \cite{DBLP:conf/nips/HaoG0TH0X23} and FBT \cite{li2025fuse} are also considered.
+This selection covers both traditional homogeneous and recent heterogeneous approaches, ensuring a thorough comparison.
+Training details are reported in Appendix~\ref{appendix:training_details}.